-XSignature of Principal/Teacher/Nurse
+x Signature of Principal/Teacher/Nurse

-I have read and understand the peanut/nut free classroom procedures.
-I agree to do my part in keeping the classroom penut free. anut and
+I have read and understand the peanut/r keeping the classroom peanut and nut fre nut free classroom procedures.
+I agree to do my part in ee.

 Child's Name:

 Parent's Signature:

+Date: